If you’re looking for an email service provider to power your blog, ConvertKit is probably top of mind.

 Furthermore, setting up API access with ActiveCampaign is fairly simple.
 Once you create an account, you can find your API key under the developer tools in your settings.
-ActiveCampaign also has a developer portal that’s full of API documentation and a developer community board where you can ask questions.
+ActiveCampaign also has a developer portal full of API documentation and a developer community board where you can ask questions.

 And if ActiveCampaign doesn’t directly integrate with a service, it’s more than likely you can use Zapier to do the job.

-Email deliverability is the percentage of emails you send that actually make it to subscriber’s inboxes.
+Email deliverability is the percentage of emails you send that actually make it to subscribers’ inboxes.
 This metric is very underrated, but think about it: what good is an email service provider if your emails keep getting marked as spam?

 ConvertKit has competitive email deliverability with other top email marketing companies.
 According to ConvertKit, its deliverability rate is 99.72%, and the average open rate of all emails is around 29.2%, which is quite high.

 Plus, ConvertKit emails have an unsubscribe option in the footer by default, which is a must for email marketing under the CAN-SPAM Act.
-You can also customize this text and the unsubscribe message, and ConvertKit is GDPR-compliant.
+You can customize this text and the unsubscribe message, and ConvertKit is GDPR-compliant.

 Email Analytics and Reporting

-Optimizing your email marketing strategy requires data so you know what works and what doesn’t.
+Optimizing your email marketing strategy requires data, so you know what works and what doesn’t.
 On this front, ConvertKit offers basic analytics and reporting on its Broadcast dashboard.

 This dashboard breaks down your total email sends, open rates, click rates, unsubscribers, and errors for every email you send.

 One nifty feature is the “resend to unopened” option that lets you resend emails to people who didn’t open your email the first time.
-Just be careful to not spam people endlessly with the same emails.
+Just be careful not to spam people endlessly with the same emails.

 ConvertKit also lets you track similar data for your email sequences.
 And, with Creator Pro, you get advanced deliverability reporting which can help you identify what’s potentially dragging down your email deliverability.

 ConvertKit’s pricing depends on how many subscribers you have and if you choose the Creator or Creator Pro plan.
-There’s also a free plan that’s available for up to 1,000 subscribers, so you can try ConvertKit without spending a penny.
+There’s also a free plan available for up to 1,000 subscribers, so you can try ConvertKit without spending a penny.

 Here’s how ConvertKit’s pricing and feature access breaks down for each plan with 1,000 subscribers: